zesty-io/zesty-org/apis/instances-api.md

 ## Responses

-All API responses are [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation).
+All API responses are [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation) format.
 Although JSON includes the JavaScript language name it is a common format consumable across many programming langauges.
 It acts as a standardized way to pass various data structures over http.

 # Tooling